-Prior to co-founding Space Cooperative, Yalda was a Senior Product Manager at Oracle where she created solutions for the Enterprise Resource Planning cloud software suite.
+Yalda is a co-founder of Space Cooperative and strategic lead behind the vision of creating a global space program.
+Yalda was previously a Senior Product Manager at Oracle where she created solutions for the Enterprise Resource Planning cloud software suite.
 Her career as a product manager and designer for software companies spans 10 years.
 She earned her Bachelor of Science degree in Mechanical Engineering from UC Berkeley and an Astronautical Engineering Certificate from UCLA.

 Patrick graduated with a Bachelor of Science degree in Civil Engineering from UCLA and now works in the private sector of structural engineering within the Los Angeles area.
 In the span of nearly 3 years he has worked on a diverse array of new and existing residential and commercial structures across seismically-active southern California.
 Patrick earned NASA’s recognition for his Mars-focused ISRU concept and briefly studied space mission engineering before co-founding Space Cooperative.